IkeGod30/Project1/README.md

 # Project1

-quickstartPro1
+## Initial project for previous cohort

-Initial project for previous cohort
+This was a simple business website